St. Paul, Alaska: Birds

-No fewer than 319 species of birds have been recorded on the island.
+319 species of birds have been recorded on the island.
 In spring (May through mid-June) and fall (August through October), many rare birds, including Siberian vagrants, may be spotted on the island.
 The cliffs of Saint Paul, Saint George and Otter Island support large numbers of breeding seabirds, including critical nesting habitat for the very range-restricted red-legged kittiwake.
 The auk family is well represented here, with horned and tufted puffin, thick-billed and common murre, parakeet, crested and least auklets and ancient murrelet occurring as breeders, and several other species occurring as vagrants or seasonal visitors.
 Breeding ducks include long-tailed duck, northern pintail, and green-winged teal.
 Breeding shorebirds include semipalmated plover, the Pribilof subspecies of rock sandpiper, least sandpiper and red-necked phalarope.
 Breeding landbirds are few but include snow bunting, Lapland longspur, insular subspecies of gray-crowned rosy finch and Pacific wren, and the occasional hoary and common redpoll and common raven.

 Northern fur seals

 St Paul Island, seal rookeries in foreground, St Paul Village in distance.

-One of the most notable sights on the island is the northern fur seal rookeries.
+The island hosts northern fur seal rookeries.
 The Pribilof Islands support about half of the global population, with some of the individual rookeries on Saint Paul Island containing over 100,000 seals.
 In late May, the male seals begin to arrive and stake out their territories in preparation for the arrival of the females, who typically arrive during the third week of June.
 The females give birth soon after making landfall, and by mid-July there will be hundreds of young pups around the island.
 On June 1, the rookeries are closed and remain off limits until mid-October.
 During the summer these marine mammals may be viewed, by permit, from blinds at two rookeries.